 Composite Query

-A composite query combines a list of linear queries with query conjunctions.
+A composite query combines the result sets of multiple linear queries with query conjunctions (UNION

 For example, this is a composite query that uses UNION ALL

-to combine the results of two linear queries:
+to combine the result sets of two linear queries:

 MATCH (n:Club) RETURN n